ircdocs/modern-irc/index.md

 # Feature Advertisement

 IRC servers and networks implement many different IRC features, limits, and protocol options that clients should be aware of.
-The [`RPL_ISUPPORT`](#rplisupport-005) `(005)` numeric is designed to advertise these features to clients on connection registration, providing a simple way for clients to change their behaviour based on what is implemented on the server.
+The {% numeric RPL_ISUPPORT %} numeric is designed to advertise these features to clients on connection registration, providing a simple way for clients to change their behaviour based on what is implemented on the server.

 Once client registration is complete, the server MUST send at least one `RPL_ISUPPORT` numeric to the client.
 The server MAY send more than one `RPL_ISUPPORT` numeric and consecutive `RPL_ISUPPORT` numerics SHOULD be sent adjacent to each other.

 Clients SHOULD NOT assume a server supports a feature unless it has been advertised in `RPL_ISUPPORT`.
 For `RPL_ISUPPORT` parameters which specify a 'default' value, clients SHOULD assume the default value for these parameters until the server advertises these parameters itself.
 This is generally done for compatibility reasons with older versions of the IRC protocol that do not specify the `RPL_ISUPPORT` numeric and servers that do not advertise those specific tokens.

-For more information and specific details on tokens, see the [`RPL_ISUPPORT`](#rplisupport-005) reply.
+For more information and specific details on tokens, see the {% numeric RPL_ISUPPORT %} reply.

 A list of `RPL_ISUPPORT` parameters is available in the [`RPL_ISUPPORT` Parameters](#RPL_ISUPPORT-parameters) section.